carologistics/clips_executive/clips_executive/_sources/plugins/index.rst.txt

 Consider this example from **cx_ros_msgs_plugin** which allows interactions with ROS topics:

 #.
-The asynchronous subscription callbacks adds messages and meta-data to an unordered map, which needs to be guarded by a mutex `map_mtx_` as multiple write operations could occur at the same time when multi-threaded executors and reentrant callback groups are used.
+The asynchronous subscription callbacks adds messages and meta-data to an unordered map, which needs to be guarded by a mutex `map_mtx_` as multiple write operations could occur at the same time when multi-threaded executors and re-entrant callback groups are used.
 Additionally, the messages are asserted as facts (holding a reference to the message) in the callback.
 #.
 The **ros-msgs-get-field** UDF allows to retrieve fields of messages.
 As fields may contain messages, this again might need to store meta-data, hence it also needs to lock `map_mtx_`.

 A bad implementation using a scoped lock for the entire scope of the callback and the entire scope of **ros-msgs-get-field** could cause a deadlock if the ros-msgs-get-field function is called on the left-hand side of a rule, e.g., like this: